 - Portability — If you plan to use your grill on camping trips, you’ll need one that can fold up and is lightweight.

 Chances are, you don’t need all of these features.
-Get a grill with features that you’ll really use.
+Get a grill with features that you’ll use.
 Extra features cost extra, so there’s no need to buy something you won’t use.

 Another consideration is what the features will cost you later on.
 For example, getting a grill with a side shelf for prep may be more affordable than buying it later.